VicenteMartiCentelles/CageCavityCalc/README.md

 ```

-## Detailed nstallation instructions:
+## Detailed installation instructions:

+The software CageCavityCalc (C3) is compatible with Linux, Windows, and Mac.
 The installation of C3 requires the following steps.
-The software is compatible with Linux, Windows, and Mac.

-First it is required to install Miniconda3 (Python 3.7 or later,), that can be obtained from https://docs.conda.io/en/latest/miniconda.html.
+First it is required to install Miniconda3 (Python 3.7 or later), that can be obtained from https://docs.conda.io/en/latest/miniconda.html.
 Then in the “Anaconda Prompt”, the command line version of C3 is installed using pip: “pip install CageCavityCalc”, this will install the required dependencies.

 For performing ESP and hydrophobicity calculation, C3 requires OpenBabel that can be installed using “conda install -c conda-forge openbabel” (or “conda config --add channels conda-forge” followed by “conda install openbabel”).
 For file loading in multiple formats, including files for molecular dynamics cavity analysis, requires installing MDAnalysis using “conda install -c conda-forge mdanalysis” (or “conda config --add channels conda-forge” followed by “conda install mdanalysis”).

 As with any program, to run CageCavityCalc from the command line it is needed to either add its installation folder to the system path or to execute the CageCavityCalc.py file directly from the folder.
+For example, in Windows the user needs to add the folder “C:\Users\UserName\miniconda3\Lib\site-packages\CageCavityCalc\” to the Python path navigating through the following menus: My Computer > Properties > Advanced System Settings > Environment Variables > PYTHONPATH.

 To install the C3 PyMol plugin, the open-source version of PyMol must be installed in the “Anaconda Prompt” the command using “conda install -c conda-forge pymol-open-source” for Windows, Mac, and Linux.
 Alternatively, it can be installed from https://www.cgohlke.com/ for Windows.
 It is also required to install the following dependencies: “pip install pyqt5 qtpy” (in some cases it may require uninstall pyqt5 with “pip uninstall pyqt5” followed by “pip install pyqt5 qtpy”).
 For Spanish computers, for running the plugin it is required to change the regional settings of the computer to use points as a decimal separator instead of commas.
 Once PyMol is installed, in PyMol the plugin is installed from: Plugin > Plugin Manager > Install New Plugin.
 Choose “Install from local file” and locate the __init__.py file in the pymol_plugin folder of C3 typically located in C:\Users\UserName\miniconda3\Lib\site-packages\CageCavityCalc\pymol_plugin.
 To use the plugin, the user just needs to open a cage in PyMol, then go to Plugin and click on CageCavityCalc to run the plugin.
 Then, the computed cavity is displayed in PyMol.
 The user can select the computed property to display by just clicking on the right panel of the generated cavity objects.